-Today we come back with 2 new common issues in your plastic production.
+Today we are back with two new common issues in plastic production.
 If you are new here, this post belongs to a series aiming to describe the 20 most common issues you might encounter in your Plastic Production.
 Our first post was about short shots.

 What are silver marks?

-Spatter lines formed on the surface of the plastic along the direction of melt flow are called silver marks (shown below):
+Spatter lines formed on the surface of the plastic along the direction of melt flow are called silver marks.

 Reasons and solutions

-The appearance of silver marks is generally due to the rapid start of the injection so that the air in the melt and mold cavity cannot be discharged quickly enough where the air clamp is mixed in the melt.
+The emergence of silver marks is generally due to the rapid start of the injection which causes the air in the melt and mold cavity unable to be discharged quickly enough.
 This results in the appearance of silver filaments on the plastic surface.
 Silver marks not only affect the appearance of the plastic parts but also reduces the mechanical strength of them as well.
 The formation of silver marks is mainly due to the gases in the melt surface of the plastic part.
 By finding the source of these gases, we can find out the methods to solve the defects.
-The corresponding causes and methods are as follows:

-1. The plastic itself contains water or oil.
+1. The plastic feed itself contains water or oils.

 Exposure to air during the manufacture of plastics, as well as the inhalation of water, oil, or mixtures in the wrong proportion, causes these volatile substances to become gases at high temperatures in the solution.